Dog Anxiety: Signs, Causes & How to Help

 - Heavy panting when it's not hot and they haven't been exercising

-- Destructive episodes—chewing furniture, digging, scratching at doors
+- Destructive episodes — chewing furniture, digging, scratching at doors

 - Non-stop barking, whining, or howling

-Anxiety Signs Most People Miss
+Signs Most People Miss

 - Lip licking when there's no food around

-- Excessive shedding outside of normal seasonal patterns
+- Excessive shedding outside normal seasonal patterns

 When Anxiety Gets Physical

-The digestive upset isn't just a side effect, it's a window into the gut-brain connection that influences your companion's mental state.
+From a gut health perspective, stress can wreak havoc on the digestive system.
+Diarrhea, vomiting, sudden loss of appetite, accidents from house-trained dogs, and excessive drooling can all signal anxiety-driven physical distress.
+The digestive upset isn't just a side effect — it's a window into the gut-brain connection that directly influences your dog's mental state.

-Know Your Dog's Normal
+Know Your Dog's Baseline

 Separation Anxiety